georgeobote/crush-policies/terms-of-service.md

 1. You retain ownership of content you submit (photos, bios, messages) but grant us a worldwide, royalty-free license to host, reproduce, modify, and display it solely to operate the service.
 2. You represent that you have rights to the content and that it does not infringe third-party rights.
-3. Some content (profiles, matches, messages) is shared with other users consistent with our Privacy Policy and Firestore security rules.
+3. Some content (public profiles, matches, messages) is shared with other users consistent with our Privacy Policy and Firestore security rules.

 ## 5. Safety & Reporting

 1. Use the in-app safety tools to block or report users who violate these Terms.
-Blocks are mutual and remove visibility in swipes/matches.
+Blocks are mutual and remove visibility in Crush Drop results and matches.
 2. Reports may trigger limited disclosure to trust & safety personnel and, when required, law enforcement.
 3. We do not guarantee compatibility or personal safety; meet others responsibly and follow local guidance.

 ## 6. Crush Drops, Intelligent Matching & Notifications

 1. Crush Drop is the primary discovery surface.
-Our intelligent matcher evaluates opted-in students three times per day in their school time zone, prioritizing campus matches before widening to statewide/nationwide options when necessary.
+Our matcher evaluates opted-in students three times per day in their school time zone (shared hashed minute per window), prioritizing campus matches before widening to statewide/nationwide options when necessary.
 Scoring considers items you add to your profile (major, clubs, Greek-life participation, relationship intent, religion, pets, height + preferences, lifestyle choices, activity recency, location scope).
 You can toggle participation and adjust scopes in Settings → Discovery.
 2. Each drop requires double opt-in.
 Both participants must tap Like before chat unlocks, and the app may surface spotlight-style reveals or reminders when a drop is ready.
 Drops carry response timers; if neither side responds in time, we may close the window and move on.
 3. We may send push notifications or emails for drops, matches, messages, and service updates.
 You control these settings via the app and OS-level controls.